 If a boot device fails and the system no longer boots, don't panic.
-The data is still on your disks and you still have a copy of your saved configuration.
-You can always:
+The data is still on the disks and there is still a copy of the saved configuration.
+The system can be recovered with a few steps:

 - 1. Perform a fresh installation on a new boot device. - 2.
-Import your volumes in Storage $\rightarrow$ Auto Import Volume. - 3.
-Restore the configuration in System o General o Upload Config.
+Import the volumes in Storage $\rightarrow$ Auto Import Volume. - 3.
+Restore the configuration in System $\rightarrow$ General $\rightarrow$ Upload Config.

-Note: You cannot restore a saved configuration which is newer than the installed version.
+Note: It is not possible to restore a saved configuration that is newer than the installed version.
 For example, if you reboot into an older version of the operating system, you cannot restore a configuration that was created in a later version.